Research Projects

 ISSM is now officially released.
 See the ISSM site for more details.

-Working with spaceborne SAR data from various international space agencies we are producing a high-resolution digital map of ice velocity of the Antarctic ice sheet.
-The product is available to the scientific community via the National Snow and Ice Data Center.
+Working with spaceborne SAR data from various international space agencies we are producing a high-resolution digital map of ice velocity of the Antarctic ice sheet and time series of grounding line positions.
+Using a mass conservation approach, we also derive a new bed topography of Antarctica that is compatible with ice sheet numerical models.

-2007-2009: Warm Ice Sounding Explorer (WISE)
+2007-2014: Warm Ice Sounding Explorer (WISE)

 JPL in collaboration with the University of Iowa and UCI owns and operates an airborne GPR, the Warm Ice Sounding Explorer (2 MHz).

 WISE has been operated on various aircrafts around the world to collect ice thickness data on the most challenging glaciers and ice fields.
+We operated WISE in South Greenland (2014), East Antarctica (2009), and North and South Patagonia (2014).

 2008-present: Subaqueous melting of Greenland Glaciers

-2007-present: Stability of Larsen C Ice Shelf in a Warming Climate
+2007-2012: Stability of Larsen C Ice Shelf in a Warming Climate

 This project started under the hospice of IPY is ongoing to unravel the secret of why ice shelves start to break up.
 No, hydrofracture is not the answer; no storms and tsunamis are not the answer.